oblac/jodd/README.md

 [![Stack Overflow](https://img.shields.io/badge/stack%20overflow-jodd-4183C4.svg)](https://stackoverflow.com/questions/tagged/jodd)
 [![BSD License](https://img.shields.io/badge/license-BSD--2--Clause-blue.svg)](https://jodd.org/license.html)

-> Produce lightweight code and focus on unleashing your full potential.
-Jodd is a set of developer-friendly and open-source Java micro-frameworks.
-It's designed to make things simple, but not simpler.

 ## 👋 Hello!

 Welcome to the **Jodd** - a unique, alternative world of Java :) You can find here some micro-frameworks and some handy tools.
 Nothing more, nothing less.